System-Verification-Lab/DiracWMC/wcnf_matrix/README.md

 python -m pip install .
 ```
 Optionally you may want to install the package in a virtual environment.

+> [!IMPORTANT]
+> The installation will take a long time to finish, and may seem to freeze.
+This is due to the DPMC, Cachet, and TensorOrder model counters being installed alongside the package.
+The package still functions correctly when only installing DPMC.
+If you would like to only install DPMC, remove the lines `install_cachet() and `install_tensororder()` from [setup.py](./setup.py)

 ## Usage